doctrine/orm/UPGRADE.md

 * `Doctrine\ORM\Event\PostRemoveEventArgs`
 * `Doctrine\ORM\Event\PostLoadEventArgs`

+## BC BREAK: Changed entity changeset when a `Collection` is modified

+When working with an entity with a `Collection` property, when that property is changed, the changeset stored in `UnitOfWork` includes the old and the new value of this property as an array of two items.

 ## BC BREAK: Removed `AttributeDriver::$entityAnnotationClasses` and `AttributeDriver::getReader()`

 * If you need to change the behavior of `AttributeDriver::isTransient()`,